wazo-platform/wazo-platform.org/content/blog/sprint-review-2306.md

   So, if you have any custom script please ensure they are compatible with the newer versions.
 - **PostgreSQL**: The database system PostgreSQL has also been upgrade from version 11 to 13.

+## Ongoing Features

+- **Scalability**: Continuing optimizations to improve efficiency in order to allow for better performance with greater numbers of users

 For more information on the aforementioned topics, please see the [changelog](https://wazo-dev.atlassian.net/issues/?jql=project%3DWAZO%20AND%20fixVersion%3D23.06).

 See you at the next sprint review!